Elenaires/TodoList-App/README.md

 # TodoList-App

-This is a simple Todo List app that allows users to save todo items locally using Room Persistence Library.
+This is a simple Android Todo List app that allows users to save todo items locally using Room Persistence Library.
 <p><img src="https://github.com/Elenaires/TodoList-App/blob/master/images/AddItem.png"/></p>

 The app allows users to delete all todo items by selecting an Options menu item.